How to use Forex Expert Advisors

-Recently, most traders have been trying to switch to automatic trading, making custom-made various
+Recently, most traders have been shifting to automated trading, either by custom-designing various

-advisors, or simply downloading and setting up experts from our website.
+advisors or simply downloading and customizing experts from our website.

-Usually, traders are familiar with how to install an advisor in a trading terminal, but most beginners do not even understand the basic principles of the trading terminal, not to mention installing experts and their basic settings.
+While traders are typically familiar with how to install an advisor in a trading terminal, most beginners don't even understand the basic principles of a trading terminal, let alone how to install experts and their basic settings.

-In order to install a Forex advisor, you need to download it from our website in the advisors .
-The section contains both demo versions and completely free versions of robots.
+To install a Forex advisor, you need to download it from our website in the Advisors .
+This section includes both demo versions and completely free robots.

-Next, launch your trading terminal and use the file menu to enter the data directory.
-You can see an example in the picture:
+Next, launch your trading terminal and use the File menu to access the data directory.
+You can see an example in the image:

 Then, in the directory that opens, go to the Expert folder and paste the downloaded file.
 If the Expert Advisor is based on an indicator, simply drop it into the indicators folder.
 Owners often try to protect their work, so you may find a file ending in .dll along with the Expert Advisor.
 This file is a library, so you also need to copy it and paste it through the data directory, but into a folder called Libraries.
 If you copied all the files, it should appear in the list of Expert Advisors after restarting the Expert Advisor.